 Mayor Daley’s particular version of Chicago added tinder to the already-combustible atmosphere.
 City Hall had never exactly cultivated a open-minded atmosphere.
 The mayor’s well-noted antipathy towards the Civil Rights Movement and kneejerk support for the war curdled the civic apparatus even further.
 When Democrats, protestors, and journalists arrived in a city run by a capital-b Boss who would brook no transgressions.
 I highly recommend Mike Royko’s seminal Boss if you’d like to learn more about Daley’s Chicago.

 “The Battle of Michigan Avenue”

 The violent clash on Michigan Ave is the defining moment from the 1968 DNC.
-Democratic leaders and delegates holed up in the Conrad Hilton, just block from where our 1893 World’s Fair Tour begins.
+Democratic leaders and delegates holed up in the Conrad Hilton, which we’ve often led Downtown Bucket List tour guests past.
 The Chicago Police and Illinois National Guard deployed all around the hotel.
 A teeming throng of 10,000 anti-war protestors chanted and rallied in Grant Park.
 This was not the biggest protest during the convention, but the central location and subsequent drama made it immortal.